-- Complete the Ed.S. program as designed 30 hours, three semesters based on the Tennessee Instructional Leader Standards.
-The program begins in August and is completed the following August.
-At the end of the summer session, students will add their Ed.S. degrees to their licenses and receive the Ed.S. pay raise at this time. - Complete Learning to Lead I in the spring semester and Learning to Lead II in the summer session as part of the 30 semester hour program, unless students have transfer course work.
-A maximum of six semester hours of transfer course work may be used toward the Ed.S. program.
-Transfer course work must be completed after the master's degree was posted, within the last five years, must be 500 level or above, and must be earned from an accredited institution.
-Transfer course work substitutes for Learning to Lead
+- Apply and be accepted to the Lincoln Memorial University Leadership program by June 30, before entry into the program in the fall.
+A Recommendation for Consideration form must be completed by a practicing licensed administrator, recommending the student to the Leadership program.
+Students also are required to submit a portfolio and complete a personal interview.
+Contact the Graduate Education Office for an admission/information packet. - Complete the Ed.S. program as designed 30 hours, three semesters based on the Tennessee Instructional Leader Standards. - Complete Learning to Lead I in the spring semester and Learning to Lead II in the summer session as part of the 30-semester hour program, unless students have transfer coursework.
+A maximum of six semester hours of transfer coursework may be used toward the Ed.S. program.
+Transfer coursework must be completed after the master's degree was posted, within the last five years, must be 500 level or above, and must be earned from an accredited institution.
+Transfer coursework substitutes for Learning to Lead I (3 hours) and Learning to Lead II (3 hours). - Complete the three-semester hour field based Leadership Practicum, which begins in the spring semester and will continue into the summer session for completion.
+Students will be assigned a grade of IP (in progress) at the end of the spring semester.
+A final grade will be assigned at the end of the summer session. - Pass the School Leader Licensure Assessment (SLLA) test required by the Tennessee Department of Education for licensure.

-- I (3 hours) and Learning to Lead II (3 hours). - Apply and be accepted to the Lincoln Memorial University Leadership program during the spring semester.
-Contact the Graduate Education Office for an admission/information packet. - Complete a four semester, nine hour, field based Practicum during the year following the completion of the Ed.S. degree.
-Since the licensure program begins in the summer session, Ed.S. students are required to complete one hour of the field based Practicum during their last Ed.S. semester. - Pass the School Leader Licensure Assessment (SLLA) test required by the Tennessee Department of Education for licensure. - Upon completion of the Ed.S. degree, the field based Practicum and the SLLA test, Lincoln Memorial University will recommend the student for the new Leadership license in Tennessee.
+Upon completion of the Ed.S. degree, the field based Practicum and the SLLA test, Lincoln Memorial University will recommend the student for the new Instructional Leader (III-B) license in Tennessee.